GuardianLabs/ERCs/ERCS/erc-draft_composite_policy.md

 In this standard, the fundamental component of a policy is called an **artifact**.
 An artifact is also a rule, but it is atomic within the policy context.
 Internally, an artifact can be as simple or complex as its creator requires.

 For example, a policy stating "be over 21 years old and a citizen" comprises two artifacts: "be over 21 years old" and "be a citizen".
 While one could define a single artifact encompassing both requirements, it is generally recommended to maintain granularity that reflects natural divisions of logic.
+This granular approach enables policies to be constructed from simple, reusable building blocks, tackling the challenge of complex rule composition.

 Artifacts in this proposal are implemented as smart contracts, allowing them to represent not only rules but also arbitrary operations across any context - on-chain transactions, off-chain actions, administrative workflows, or any other decision point requiring policy enforcement.
 Consequently, logical operators like "and" are also implemented as artifacts.